*UPDATED FEBRUARY 2018*

-This then allows you to edit the information that shoes up on the right of a Google search.
+This then allows you to edit the information that shows up on the right of a Google search.
 The image below shows how the website comes up on the left and then more business information comes up on the right.

 You have the chance to select if your place of work has a fixed address or is mobile.
 You will have to do a verification of the fixed address – they send a card with a pin so it can be verified.

-I have written an article here explaining how to do this
+I have written an article here explaining how to do this.

 I always advise clients to take a step back and think how will people try and find you?
 What search terms will they use?
 Have a think about what you are selling/offering, and the location.
 And now make sure all those words are on the site.

 Google Trends allows you to see what people are searching.

 For WordPress there are different SEO plugins you can add to assist with this, but I am a great believer in keeping it simple.
 I have published blog posts on a WordPress site and within an hour I can find them by searching Google.
 Because WordPress is awesome.

 But you can tinker with this, and if you have the time to, then add the tags, make sure the meta information makes sense so people will click it on a search page.
 Label images well so they will be found on Google image searches.
 Have the right keywords that relate to the content.